 - Call contractors in the general vicinity.
 Window contractors prefer to work close to home, just like everyone else.

-- If you have seen work by a contractor in your neighborhood and you liked it, or if someone referred a contractor to you, call him.
-And when you do call, mention how you received the contractor’s name.
+- If you have seen work by a company in your neighborhood and you liked it, call that company.

-By following these tips you can help a window contractor determine that you are a good prospect and worth his effort.
+By following these tips, you can help a window contractor determine that you are a good prospect and worth the effort.